An unknottedness result for self shrinkers with multiple ends: Proof of theorem

 \section{Proof of theorem \ref{mainthm}}

-Although we will ultimately not use this fact, arguing as in \cite{Mra2} by perturbing $M$ inwards and outwards and running the flow one sees that $M$ must be a Heegaard spliting, in that in a very large ball it bounds regions which are both handlebodies.
-Equivalently as observed in \cite{L} it's a 2-sided surface for which the inclusion map into the regions it bounds induces a surjection on fundamental groups.
-At this step one would wish to invoke a Waldhausen type theorem, the most well known one being: \begin{thm}(\cite{Wald}) Any two Heegaard splitings of genus $g$ of $S^3$ are ambiently isotopic and, in particular, are standardly embedded. \end{thm} Waldhausen's theorem also applies to Heegaard splitings of the ball with one boundary component, as utilized in \cite{Mra2}, and the same statement also is true for those with two boundary components which are diffeomorphic to annuli (see corollary at the bottom of page 408 in \cite{Meeks}).
-Unfortunately though, generally speaking Waldhausen's theorem doesn't apply immediately when there is more than one boundary component as a consequence of the knotted minimal examples P. Hall \cite{Hall}, where he produces ``knotted'' minimal surfaces (which are Heegaard splitings) in the ball with two boundary components and genus 1, showing that Meeks' claim is sharp. $ $
+Arguing as in \cite{Mra2} by perturbing $M$ inwards and outwards in a shrinker convex way and running the flow from theorem \ref{LSF} one can see from the clearing out lemma, lemma \ref{Wthy}, that $M$ must be a Heegaard spliting, which in this case we mean that in a very large ball it bounds regions which are both handlebodies, using a characterizations of such splittings coming from covering space theory.
+At this step one would wish to directly invoke a Waldhausen type theorem, the most well known one being: \begin{thm}(\cite{Wald}) Any two Heegaard splitings of genus $g$ of $S^3$ are ambiently isotopic and, in particular, are topologically standard. \end{thm} Waldhausen's theorem also applies to Heegaard splitings of the ball with one boundary component, as utilized in \cite{Mra2}, and the same statement also is true for those with two boundary components which are diffeomorphic to annuli (see corollary at the bottom of page 408 in Meeks' paper \cite{Meeks}).
+Unfortunately though as pointed out in the introduction, generally speaking Waldhausen's theorem doesn't apply immediately when there is more than one boundary component.
+This is a consequence of the knotted minimal examples of P. Hall \cite{Hall} where he produces knotted minimal surfaces, which are Heegaard splitings by proposition 2 in \cite{Meeks}, in the ball with two boundary components and genus 1; this also shows that Meeks' claim is sharp.
+Of course Hall's examples also suggest that to show theorem \ref{mainthm} the completeness of $M$ should play a role --one should be able to reproduce his examples for shrinkers with boundary; we point out here that our use of the flow in the argument below is at least one place where this is used. $ $

-An upshot of this discussion as observed in \cite{MY} is that one should expect an unknottedness theorem for noncompact complete minimal surfaces (in their case classical minimal surfaces) with multiple ends and nontrivial topology to employ the completeness assumption.
-The proof we give below does because, for instance, the surgery flow we use is for surfaces without boundary and, because our surfaces are without boundary, we may employ the maximum principle without worrying about behavior along a boundary.
-Of course, we also make some admittedly strong apriori assumptions in the arrangement of the surfaces (that the ends bound cylinders and are attached to a surface which is already known to be topologically standard) which will be used quickly below.
-In particular we point out that the assumption of $\Sigma$ being topologically standard does indeed preclude self shrinkers analogous to that of Hall's examples. $ $